The Ear: An excellent site to take your baby’s temperature.

 Today, thanks to developments and innovation in digital thermometer technology, the way we take temperature readings at home has been completely transformed.

 The ear is an excellent site to measure temperature because the ear reflects the body’s core temperature.
 In fact, body temperature is regulated by the hypothalamus¹, which shares the same blood supply as the tympanic membrane².
 Changes in core body temperature are usually detected sooner in the tympanic membrane than in other sites, such as the rectum, mouth or under the arm.

 Clinically proven accuracy

-• It is more hygienic, thanks to no contact with any mucus membrane, and therefore poses less risk of cross-contamination (when used with Hygiene Caps probe covers).
+- It is more hygienic, thanks to no contact with any mucus membrane, and therefore poses less risk of cross-contamination (when used with lens filters).

 - With babies, there is no need to wake up and undress them for temperature measurement.